MbinOrg/mbin/docs/02-admin/01-installation/bare_metal.md

 ### Caching

-You can choose between either Redis or KeyDB.
+You can choose between either Redis, Valkey or KeyDB.

 > [!TIP]
-> More Redis/KeyDB fine-tuning settings can be found in the [Redis configuration guide](../02-configuration/redis.md).
+> More Redis/Valkey/KeyDB fine-tuning settings can be found in the [Redis configuration guide](../02-configuration/redis.md).

 #### Redis